1) What is the legal framework governing bribery in Spain?

 In addition, there is a Special Prosecutor's Office against corruption and organized crime under the General Public Prosecutor of the State Office, with jurisdiction throughout the national territory, which investigates and hears cases of special significance, relating to economic crimes or other crimes committed by public officials in the exercise of their positions related to corruption.
 It also investigates economic crimes committed by organized groups, unless they fall under the specific jurisdiction of the Anti-Drug Public Prosecutor's Office or the National High Court Prosecutor's Office.

 In accordance with section 19.4 of the Organic Statute of the Public Prosecutor's Office, the Anti-Corruption Prosecutor's Office intervenes directly in criminal proceedings in cases of special transcendence, appreciated by the Attorney General of the State, in relation to crimes, among others:

 - crimes against the Public Treasury, against social security and smuggling;

 - crimes of prevarication;

 - crimes of bribery;

 - negotiation prohibited to officials;

-- corruption offences in international commercial transactions; and
+- corruption offenses in international commercial transactions; and

-We set out the penalties for the key bribery and corruption offences below:
+We set out the penalties for the key bribery and corruption offenses below:

-- Individuals and Public officials: imprisonment for a term of 3 to 6 years, a fine of 12 to 24 months, and special barring from employment or public office for a term of 9 to 12 years.
+- Individuals and Public officials: imprisonment for a term of three to six years, a fine of 12 to 24 months, and special barring from employment or public office for a term of 9 to 12 years.